smartystreets/goconvey/README.md

-GoConvey is awesome BDD in Go
+GoConvey makes Go testing awesome
 =============================

-Welcome to GoConvey, a yummy BDD tool for gophers.
-Use it in the browser or in the terminal.
-Either way you choose, the output is a pleasure to read and work with.
+Welcome to GoConvey, a yummy Go testing tool for gophers.
+Works with `go test`.
+Use it in the terminal or browser according your viewing pleasure.

 **Features:**

+- Directly integrates with `go test`
 - Huge suite of regression tests
-- Directly integrates with `go test`
 - Readable, colorized console output (understandable by any manager, IT or not)
 - Fully-automatic web UI (works with native Go tests, too)
 - Test code generator